Blog

 • Less suitable for teams needing structured lead qualification at events

-Blinq is built for fast, lightweight QR code business card sharing.
+Blinq is built for fast, lightweight QR code sharing.
 It is often chosen when speed and simplicity matter more than enrichment depth or follow-up workflows.
+For a deeper view, see our Habsy vs Blinq comparison.

-• QR-based contact sharing: Enables instant saving of contact details via QR scans.
+• QR-based contact sharing for quick saving of contact details

 • No built-in enrichment or contextual data capture